Code of Ethics and Conduct.

 The wrongdoing doesn’t have to affect you directly – it’s ok to speak up on behalf of somebody else.

 Anyone raising a concern in good faith will not be criticised or penalised in any way even if it is shown, after investigation, that they were mistaken.
 Any form of reprisal or victimisation against anyone who has raised a genuine concern will not be tolerated and will itself be treated as a serious disciplinary matter.
-If a concern was to be raised maliciously then that would also be a serious disciplinary matter.
+If a concern were to be raised maliciously then that would also be a serious disciplinary matter.

 16. Our dealings